 Social Entrepreneurship and Innovation

-Student in the Interdisciplinary Social Sciences have the option to pursue two pathways in the Social Innovation and Entrepreneurship Program (SIE),
+Student in the Interdisciplinary Social Sciences have the option to pursue a secondary concentration.

-In the SIE Program students can expected to be fostered in the following competencies, attributes, and values.
-Empathy Leadership Curiosity Creativity Collaboration/Teamwork Self-Awareness
+In the SIE Program students can expect to be fostered in the following competencies, attributes, and values.
+Empathy, Leadership, Curiosity, Creativity Collaboration, Teamwork, Self-Awareness

 Defining Social Innovation and Entrepreneurship